The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 In Jyotish locality, Dennis Flaherty suggests that during the period of a favorable dasa, you should move to one of that planet's planetary lines, and, conversely, if the current dasa is unfavorable, moving away from that planet's lines, an interesting idea.
 Kathryn Cassidy was once a flight attendant for British Airways.
 She tells of her experiences in the brief Locality Tale.
 In Stars & Stripes Bernadette Brady tells us of fixed stars, precession & ACG.
 The subject of David Meadows's essay, on AstroCartoGraphy & Solar Returns is self-explanatory.
 In The Business of Place, we learn that Faye Cossar has some high-powered clients.
 (Should I take the job in France, or the one in Poland?
 I am thinking of expanding our international group, which countries should I look at?)
 The next essay is in two parts.
 The first, by Martin Davis, proposes a July 4, 1776 chart set for 11:00 am, as the Saturn line that springs from this seems to fit a number of recent disasters.
 (Though, as a friend of mine says, much of the US is soaked in blood, one way or another.)
 The second, by Dale O'Brien, proposes the date of November 15, 1777, the day the Continental Congress approved the Articles of Confederation, in York, PA.
 He says this was the day the elite took over from the common masses.
 His essay is extensive & will repay study.

-The final essay is by Ariel Guttman, Jim Lewis's long-time associate, and is self-explanatory.
+The final essay is by Ariel Guttman, Jim Lewis's long-time associate, and is self-explanatory: The A*C*G, Geodetics & local space of the George W Bush presidency.

 Wessex Astrologer, 271 pages.